-- An effect question analyzes together with the dialogue partner the effect of his problems and the consequences of his decisions. - It opens a cause-effect analysis (CEA), part of problem analysis - Effect questions are extremely important for selling something - Visualize the effects of the current situation to the customer - Look into the future, Highlight trends and developments - Bring the customer the insight that he must solve his problem - Examples for positive effects - "What is the significance of this problem with your supplier?" - "Which other problems would this cure?" - "What should be changed to increase the effectivity of this tool?" - "What does the solution of your problem mean to the win/balance of your company?" - Examples for negative effects - "What is the significance if this problem is not solved?" - Which other problems would result if this is not solved? - Supposed you leave it like it is, what would result?
+- An effect question analyzes together with the dialogue partner the effect of his problems and the consequences of his decisions. - It opens a cause-effect analysis (CEA), part of problem analysis - Effect questions are extremely important for opening the customer - Visualize the effects of the current situation to the customer - Look into the future, Highlight trends and developments - Bring the customer the insight that he must solve his problem - Examples for positive effects - "What is the significance of this problem with your supplier?" - "Which other problems would this cure?" - "What should be changed to increase the effectivity of this tool?" - "What does the solution of your problem mean to the win/balance of your company?" - Examples for negative effects - "What is the significance if this problem is not solved?" - Which other problems would result if this is not solved? - Supposed you leave it like it is, what would result?

-FUTURE: Effect, Risk, Implication Questions (Auswirkungsfragen)
+FUTURE: Hidden-Effect (Implication) Questions (Auswirkungsfragen)

-- An hidden-effect question (implication question, impact question) analyzes together with the customer the hidden, implicit effect of his problems about which he is unaware. - Hidden-effect questions visualize the effects of the current situation to the customer - Look into the future - Highlight trends and developments - Bring the customer the insight that he must solve his problem - Examples for positive effects - "What is the significance of this problem with your supplier?" - Which other problems would this cure? - What should be changed to increase the effictivity of this tool? - What does the solution of your problem mean to the win/balance of your company?
+- An hidden-effect question (implication question, impact question) analyzes together with the customer the hidden, implicit effect of his problems about which he is unaware. - Hidden-effect questions visualize the effects of the current situation to the customer - Look into the future - Highlight trends and developments - Bring the customer the insight that he must solve his problem - Examples for implications/impacts - Which other problems would this cure? - What should be changed to increase the effectivity of this tool? - What does your problem do to the win/balance of your company?